Football - Copa del Rey

 No hay anuncios

-The CTA (Technical Committee of Referees) explained it in a press release published by several media outlets: "Regarding the disallowed goal for FC Barcelona, in assessing the play, and following protocol, the VAR team analyzed it using the semi-automatic offside system SAOT.
-A failure in the modeling of the players through the skeletons, upon detecting a situation with a high density of players, took longer than usual and made it impossible to send the replay to the television production (as the SAOT system could not operate)."
+The CTA explained it in a press release published by several media outlets: "Regarding the disallowed goal for FC Barcelona, in assessing the play, and following protocol, the VAR team analyzed it using the semi-automatic offside system SAOT.
+A failure in modeling the players through the skeletons, upon detecting a situation with a high density of players, caused the process to take longer than usual, making it impossible to send the replay to the television production (as the SAOT system could not operate)."